mr258876/Project_Vision_L/README.md

 }
 ```
 - Note: The format of pictures should be JPG/JPEG, with size 240px\*240px, file size less than 12KB; videos should be MJPEG, size 240px\*240px, less than 12 KB for each frame.
+- You could find the element videos at [mr258876/Genshin-Vision-Videos](https://github.com/mr258876/Genshin-Vision-Videos).

 ## Flashing Firmware
 ### Flashing recompiled firmware